samyak-the-dev/UpBytes/README.md

-# 📚 UpBytes
+# 📚 SkillxAI

-**UpBytes** is a beginner-friendly web development learning platform that teaches HTML, CSS, JavaScript, Python, Git, React, MongoDB, MySQL, and more — all in one place.
+**SkillxAI** is a beginner-friendly web development learning platform that teaches HTML, CSS, JavaScript, Python, Git, React, MongoDB, MySQL, and more — all in one place.
 It’s designed to be simple, interactive, and offline-ready.

 ---